pivotal/docs-tap/cli-plugins/insight/cli-docs/tanzu_insight_vulnerabilities_packages.hbs.md

 # tanzu insight vulnerabilities packages

-Use this command to get packages with a given vulnerability.
+This topic tells you how to use the Tanzu Insight CLI plug-in `tanzu insight vulnerabilities packages` to get the packages with a given vulnerability.

 ## <a id='synopsis'></a>Synopsis